dunnock/ll-udp-pubsub/slidev/pages/1-motivation.md

 layout: fact
 ---

-Lower latency refers to a minimal delay in the processing of messages delivered via network.
+Low latency refers to the short amount of time it takes for a signal or data to travel from one point to another in a system

 `Low latency` ≠ ` High load `